ahsan13101994/Note_taker007/README.md

 ## Description
 This application is to write, save, and delete notes.
 This NodeJS application uses an Express backend to save and get note list.

-Here is a deployment link to Heroku from this GitHub repo.
-[Live NoteTaker App] https://syed-notetaker.herokuapp.com/
+Here is a deployment link to Heroku from this GitHub repo. ![Live NoteTaker App] https://syed-notetaker.herokuapp.com/

 ![NoteTaker homepage](public/assets/images/homepage.PNG)